th7mo/th7mo.com/git.md

 > Do not squash commits or merge a pull request using the `squash` option, unless the commit messages are not providing any information.
 > It is always better to leave as much history as possible for later debugging of code.

-## Worktrees
+## worktrees

 > [!NOTE]
 > This section will be explained when I actually included work trees in my own workflow.

-Git Worktrees make branches root-level directories in the repository.
+Git worktrees make branches root-level directories in the repository.
 Instead of switching branches, just switch directories.

 ### Make a directory